zeeduino/arduino-xc/HOWTO.md

 > NOTE 2

-`DigitalMappingType` and `PwmMappingType` have `*` members `pPORT` and `pTMR`.
+`DigitalMappingType` and `PwmMappingType` have `void *` members `pPORT` and `pTMR`.
 You can use these either as pointers or 32-bit values.
 These uniquely identify a port or a timer/pwm peripheral on the chip.
-For LPC13xx implementation we used these as pointers and did cast to pointers to appropriate chip-specific structures in DIG_MAP_PORT and PWM_MAP_TIMER macros.
+For LPC13xx implementation we used these as pointers and did cast to appropriate pointers to chip-specific structures in **`DIG_MAP_PORT`** and **`PWM_MAP_TIMER`** macros.
 You need to change these casts to whatever fits your implementation:

-- either cast to pointers to a chip specific structures or
+- either cast to a pointers to chip specific structures or
 - cast to 32-bit value.

 Now that you have set up pin mapping for your chip, it's time to implement digital pin functions.